lsst-dm/dmtn-094/index.rst

    ``Authorization: Bearer [TOKEN]``

+..

+   See Also: `Passing OAuth 2.0 Tokens <#passing-oAuth-2.0-tokens>`__

 Notebook
 ~~~~~~~~

-The Portal and the notebook should share some common session information about the user, including
+The Portal and the notebook MAY share some common session information about the user, including
 refresh tokens, to enable smooth transitions and interoperability between the two.
 How this is
 implemented is undefined.